BS in Natural Resource Science and Management

 Degree Program Description

-Students pursuing a degree in Natural Resource Science and Management must individualize their degree by choosing one of four emphasis areas.
-The Forest Resources emphasis prepares students to manage forests in order to protect wildlife habitats and the environment while meeting the ever-growing demand for wood products.
-The Human Dimensions emphasis trains students to apply social sciences to address questions about how people’s attitudes, knowledge, values and behaviors impact management of our natural resources.
-The Fisheries and Wildlife Science emphasis focuses upon development of skills in conservation of wildlife habitat, protection of endangered species, and management of wild animal populations.
-The Terrestrial Ecosystem emphasis allows students to combine interests in wildlife management and forestry to both conserve biodiversity and satisfy the needs of society for renewable natural resources using the practice of ecosystem management.
+Students pursuing a Natural Resource Science and Management degree must individualize their degree by choosing one of four emphasis areas.
+The Forest Resources emphasis prepares students to manage forests to protect wildlife habitats and the environment while meeting the ever-growing demand for wood products.
+The Human Dimensions emphasis trains students to apply social sciences to address questions about how people’s attitudes, knowledge, values, and behaviors impact the management of our natural resources.
+The Fisheries and Wildlife Science emphasis focuses upon the development of skills in the conservation of wildlife habitat, the protection of endangered species, and the management of wild animal populations.
+The Terrestrial Ecosystem emphasis allows students to combine interests in wildlife management and forestry to conserve biodiversity and satisfy the needs of society for renewable natural resources using the practice of ecosystem management.

 Major Program Requirements